ACELens “Understanding the past, supporting for the future”

 “Understanding the past, supporting for the future”

-sums up our work and attitude towards children’s life experiences
+sums up our work and attitude towards children’s life experiences.
+We are a compassion infused school.

 Initial work and research around ACE’s in our school began following the creation of Operation Encompass, a Police and Education early intervention safeguarding scheme which supports children and young people exposed to Domestic Abuse.
 The impact of Domestic Abuse and its relevance to other ACE’s is significant.